Spatial Network Calculus: Toward Deterministic Wireless Networking: Numerical Results

 Fig. \ref{fig-changetheta} illustrates the variation in the lower bounds of link success probability for two classes of users as their SINR thresholds ($\theta_1$ and $\theta_2$) change.
 This figure includes both simulation results and theoretical calculations for high-requirement users and low-requirement users, respectively.
 For users with the same requirement, the vertical gap represents the differences in the link success probability lower bound between simulation results and theoretical calculations.
-This discrepancy was mainly influenced by the point process modeling the locations of transmitters and the path loss function.
-The horizontal gap indicates the difference in SINR threshold required to achieve the desired link success probability.
-In particular, when the link success probability exceeds 0.8, the horizontal deviations between the simulation results and the theoretical lower bounds are less than $3\,\mathrm{dB}$ for high-requirement users and $2\,\mathrm{dB}$ for low-requirement users.
+This discrepancy was mainly influenced by the point process modeling the locations of transmitters and the path loss function. {Theorem \ref{thm:linksuccbound} provides a theoretical lower bound on the link success probability, while the achievability is beyond the scope of the paper.} The horizontal gap indicates the difference in SINR threshold required to achieve the desired link success probability.
+In particular, when the link success probability exceeds $0.8$, the horizontal deviations between the simulation results and the theoretical lower bounds are less than $3\,\mathrm{dB}$ for high-requirement users and $2\,\mathrm{dB}$ for low-requirement users.
 As the SINR threshold increases, the lower bound of link success probability decreases.
 This indicates that higher user demands make it increasingly difficult to meet all user requirements.
 Low-requirement users suffer from lower link success probability than high-requirement users because their dedicated transmitters are allocated less power, leading to a lower SINR, thus necessitating a lower threshold to satisfy their requirements.